jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - Utilizes compress service to render results for each text-fragment in the project
 # MarkdownCode > services > compress service
 The compress service uses the gpt service to shorten a text fragment.
 The get-result function calls the GPT-service with specific parameters, including a system message and the content of the text fragment.
 This service is useful for checking if the gpt service understands the fragment and can be used for other processes.
 It utilizes a result-cache-service to store and track results, updating the result-cache whenever the get-result function is called.
 The gpt-interface for this service is named "compress".
-# MarkdownCode > components > toolbar > preferences > GPT section:
-The GPT-section component configures the GPT service.
-It has actions for entering the API key and selecting the default model from a list provided by the GPT service.
-# MarkdownCode > components > toolbar > preferences > view section:
-The view-section component configures the application's appearance.
-It supports actions for selecting the theme (light or dark mode), font, and font size for the monaco editor and markdown viewer.
-# MarkdownCode > components > body > editor
-- The app's main view is the editor component, displaying markdown text.
-- The monaco editor npm package is used for this purpose.
-- When the user moves the cursor, the editor requests the position-tracking service to update the selected line.
 # MarkdownCode > components > body > outline
 - Left-aligned outline component
 - Shows tree outline of active project